 Hi!
 My name is Joe Stech, and I'm the founder of compellingsciencefiction.com.
 I publish science fiction short stories, focusing on plausible science fiction.

 This is a side project for me, so it doesn't have to make a profit, but it does pay for itself.
 I only publish two issues a year (summer/winter) and in those months we make ~$1500.
 All of that money goes back to paying authors.

 48. Recruiterly, Inc ($12K/year)

-Matthew Gibbs (from San Francisco, California, USA) started Recruiterly, Inc over 4 years ago.
+Matthew Gibbs (from San Francisco, California, USA) started Recruiterly, Inc about 6 years ago.